Rules for the IV Vratsa International Conducting Course and Competition

 Third Prize: €300

-8. Additional Rules
+8. Additional Regulations

-Participants must adhere to the established schedules.
+Participants must adhere strictly to the established schedule.

-The course will be conducted in English.
+The working language of the course and competition will be English.

 9. Jury